EtchedPixels/FUZIX/README.md

 =============================

 * Can run in 64K of RAM (32K kernel/32K user).
 FUZIX would need
 	banked ROM or similar to pull this off.
+If you have banked ROM then our kernel footprint in RAM is about 8K plus userspace plus any framebuffers and similar overhead.

 What do the UZI branches have that FUZIX has not yet integrated
 ===============================================================